ties/my-opinionated-packer-vagrant-boxes/README.md

 ============================================================
   * Enable puppet
   * Use lts-generic-utopic kernel on Ubuntu 14.04.1
-  * Use a dutch Ubuntu mirror.
+  * Use a Dutch Ubuntu mirror.
 Debian should pick the correct mirror by itself.
+  * Enable ACL's on the filesystem and use the discard flag
+  * `/tmp` on tmpfs

 Also:
   * Removed the slack notifications for ffuenf.